pkecerski/CarAPI/README.md

 # Car API - Python, Django, REST

-This is a simple REST Api created for Netguru's application process.
+This is a simple REST Api for creating and rating cars!

 The API is available at https://djangorest-carapi.herokuapp.com/